Boulangerie/starflow/README.md

 ## Integration

-As you see, using Starflow is basically binding some words (e.g. `$`, `prompt`, `echo`...) to service factories.
+As you can see, using Starflow is basically binding some words (e.g. `$`, `prompt`, `echo`...) to executable factories.
-Creating your own factories is not complicated as long as the services implement the `Executable` interface.
+Creating your own factories is not complicated as long as the classes implement the `Executable` interface.

-### Available services
+### Available executable bundles

 - Git (starflow-git)
 - Github (starflow-github) (Work in progress)